Back to Guides

 • Decide on bar style (full bar, beer/wine, signature cocktails)

-• Research venue alcohol policies
+• Review current venue alcohol and vendor policies

-• Get quotes from bartending services
+• Get itemized quotes from venue-approved beverage providers

 • Start estimating quantities with our calculator